xanderhendriks/rpi-embedded-target-action-runner/README.md

               prerelease: false
               artifacts: "stm32-firmware/stm32-firmware-*/*"

-Commit and push the changes.
-Check the output in Github actions.
+Push the changes with `git push` and check the output in Github actions.
 The build fails because by default actions are not allowed to write to the repository.
 You should also have received an email indicating the failed build.
 To fix this go to the repository's settings: **Settings -> Actions -> General**

 ![Github actions 4](images/Github_actions_4.png)